-- (c) For a criminal citation, the electronic citation information must include all of the information required by ORS 133.073(2)(a). - (d) The electronic citation must contain a unique identification number for the law enforcement or parking enforcement officer issuing the citation, the officer's name, the officer's eSignature, and the identity of the agency employing the officer. - (e) The filing agency must number the electronic citation using a number series approved by the trial court administrator. - (f) The filing agency must assign to the citation a unique number that does not duplicate the number on any electronic citation previously filed by the filing agency. - (g) A criminal citation with a form of complaint must not be filed until after the district attorney has conducted the review required by ORS 133.069(2). - (h) The filing agency must transmit to the circuit court an image of the electronic citation for public inspection under ORS 153.770(2)(c) and ORS 133.073(2)(c). - (i) If the circuit court in which the electronic citation is to be filed has a Supplementary Local Rule (SLR) on electronic citations, the filing agency must comply with all procedures and requirements in the SLR. - (6) Subject to the restrictions under ORS 133.066(4) and (5) regarding the types of offenses that can be included in a citation, an electronic citation may contain up to ten offenses on a single citation. - (7) An electronic citation is deemed filed at the time the information for the citation is entered in the register of the court. - (8) A circuit court may scan uniform traffic citations filed in paper format, along with any supporting documentation and correspondence, and reformat them to an electronic record. - (9) A circuit court may issue judicial decisions and signatures electronically and may affix a judge's signature by electronic means. - (a) The trial court administrator must maintain the security and control of the methods for affixing electronic judicial signatures. - (b) Those methods must be accessible by only the signer and the trial court administrator or the trial court administrator's designee. - (10) Citations that are electronically filed or manually scanned, including those to which additional information, judicial orders, judgments, and judicial signatures have been added, are the original and legal court record. - (11) SLR 4.091 is reserved for judicial districts to adopt a local rule regarding electronic citations. - (12) A member of the public may obtain from the circuit court a printed image of an electronic citation in the same manner as for a paper record of the circuit court.
-Fees applicable to court records apply to requests for images of electronically filed citations.
+- (c) For a criminal citation, the electronic citation information must include all of the information required by ORS 133.073(2)(a). - (d) The electronic citation must contain a unique identification number for the law enforcement or parking enforcement officer issuing the citation, the officer's name, the officer's eSignature, and the identity of the agency employing the officer. - (e) The filing agency must number the electronic citation using a number series approved by the trial court administrator. - (f) The filing agency must assign to the citation a unique number that does not duplicate the number on any electronic citation previously filed by the filing agency. - (g) A criminal citation with a form of complaint must not be filed until after the district attorney has conducted the review required by ORS 133.069(2). - (h) The filing agency must transmit to the circuit court an image of the electronic citation for public inspection under ORS 153.770(2)(c) and ORS 133.073(2)(c). - (i) If the circuit court in which the electronic citation is to be filed has a Supplementary Local Rule (SLR) on electronic citations, the filing agency must comply with all procedures and requirements in the SLR. - (6) Subject to the restrictions under ORS 133.066(4) and (5) regarding the types of offenses that can be included in a citation, an electronic citation may contain up to ten offenses on a single citation. - (7) An electronic citation is deemed filed at the time the information for the citation is entered in the register of the court. - (8) A circuit court may scan uniform traffic citations filed in paper format, along with any supporting documentation and correspondence, and reformat them to an electronic record. - (9) Citations that are electronically filed or manually scanned, including those to which additional information, judicial orders, judgments, and judicial signatures have been added, are the original and legal court record. - (10) SLR 4.091 is reserved for judicial districts to adopt a local rule regarding electronic citations.

-- 4.100 CRIME VICTIMS' RIGHTS PROSECUTOR'S NOTIFICATION AND CRIME VICTIMS' RIGHTS VIOLATION CLAIM - (1) The prosecuting attorney must file a notification of compliance as provided in ORS 147.510, in substantially the form set out in Form 4.100.1a or 4.100.1b in the UTCR Appendix of Forms. - (2) To allege a violation of a right granted by Article I, section 42 or 43, of the Oregon Constitution, a victim may file a claim in substantially the form set out in Form 4.100.2a or 4.100.2b in the UTCR Appendix of Forms.
+4.100 CRIME VICTIMS' RIGHTS - PROSECUTOR'S NOTIFICATION AND CRIME VICTIMS' RIGHTS VIOLATION CLAIM

+- (1) The prosecuting attorney must file a notification of compliance as provided in ORS 147.510, in substantially the form set out in Form 4.100.1a or 4.100.1b in the UTCR Appendix of Forms. - (2) To allege a violation of a right granted by Article I, section 42 or 43, of the Oregon Constitution, a victim may file a claim in substantially the form set out in Form 4.100.2a or 4.100.2b in the UTCR Appendix of Forms.
 The claim must be filed with the court clerk's office in the court in which the criminal case is pending.